pereiraleo447/worldbuilding-obsidian/PROJECT HARUKA/Story Overview.md

 “Thank God… We need to find Itou, and quickly.”

 “Sure, I’ll help you look for him.
-But… why?
 Are you worried something happened?”

 “That too.
 But right now, I’m more worried about you."
 He pauses once again.
 "Haruka, you’re in danger.”

 His statement makes you pause.
-Your stomach sinks a little deeper, and you now get the sense that something is wrong.
+Your stomach sinks a little deeper and your fingertips get cold.
+Your breathing grows slightly shallow and pinpricks run down your spine— something is wrong.

 “D-Danger… why would I be in danger?”